dan-carroll/danreads/documents/_reviews/fantasy/_posts/the_sword_of_shannara.md

 world_num: 10
 permalink: /reviews/fantasy/the_sword_of_shannara.html
 date: 2021-07-03
-updated: 2021-07-07
+updated: 2021-07-11
 author: Dan Carroll - Florida
-published: false
+published: true
 tags: [fantasy, magic, elves, demons]
+description: "Long ago, the wars of the ancient Evil ruined the world.
+In peaceful Shady Vale, half-elfin Shea Ohmsford knows little of such troubles.
+But the supposedly dead Warlock Lord is plotting to destroy everything in his wake.
+The sole weapon against this Power of Darkness is the Sword of Shannara, which can be used only by a true heir of Shannara.
+On Shea, last of the bloodline, rests the hope of all the races."
 type: review
 sub_type: fantasy
 author: Terry Brooks
 author_page: terry_brooks
 publisher: Del Rey
 copyright: 1977
-description: "Long ago, the wars of the ancient Evil ruined the world.
-In peaceful Shady Vale, half-elfin Shea Ohmsford knows little of such troubles.
-But the supposedly dead Warlock Lord is plotting to destroy everything in his wake.The sole weapon against this Power of Darkness is the Sword of Shannara, which can be used only by a true heir of Shannara.
-On Shea, last of the bloodline,rests the hope of all the races."
+summary: "Living in peaceful Shady Vale, Shea Ohmsford knew little of the troubles that plagued the rest of the world.
+Then the giant, forbidding Allanon revealed that the supposedly dead Warlock Lord was plotting to destroy the world.
+The sole weapon against this Power of Darkness was the Sword of Shannara, which could only be used by a true heir of Shannara–Shea being the last of the bloodline, upon whom all hope rested.
+Soon a Skull Bearer, dread minion of Evil, flew into the Vale, seeking to destroy Shea.
+To save the Vale, Shea fled, drawing the Skull Bearer after him...."
 genre: fantasy
 format: hardback
 number_pages: 726